Deva Stadium

 Deva Stadium is an association football stadium which is the home of Chester F.C., the effective successor club to the liquidated Chester City.
-The stadium straddles the England–Wales border at Sealand, on the outskirts of Chester.
+The stadium straddles the England–Wales border at Sealand, Flintshire.
+On the outskirts of Chester.

 The stadium opened in 1992, two years after the closure of Chester City's Sealand Road stadium; in the intervening two seasons the club had played at Macclesfield Town's Moss Rose stadium.
 The name Deva comes from the original Roman name for the fort Deva Victrix, which became the city of Chester.